 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-Yes, we do review them.
-We also take them into consideration.
+Yes, we do review them and we also take them into consideration.
 I am very proud of our employees who look for funding from various agencies.
 When there is a new project coming out, they usually work with the communities.
 Thank you, Mr. Chairman.

 Ms. Quassa (interpretation): Thank you, Mr. Chairman.
-I would like to thank you for your response. (interpretation ends) Your department's 2023-24 capital estimates included \$840,000 in funding for airport related lifecycle renovations.
+I would also like to thank you for that clarification. (interpretation ends) Your department's 2023-24 capital estimates included \$840,000 in funding for airport-related lifecycle renovations.
+What specific lifecycle renovations is your department undertaking during the current 2023-24 fiscal year?

-What specific lifecycle renovations is your department undertaking during the current 2023-24 fiscal year? (interpretation) Thank you, Mr. Chairman.
+(interpretation) Thank you, Mr. Chairman.

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-Under 2023-24, for lifecycle renovations, we had to make some slight changes in the visitor's centres and for repairs to Nuliajuk, our territorial fisheries research vessel, which required an engine overhaul to keep it running.
+In 2023-24, under (interpretation ends) lifecycle, we had to make some slight changes in the visitor's centres, including the one here in Iqaluit.
+There are also repairs to Nuliajuk, our territorial fisheries research vessel, which required an engine overhaul to keep it running.
 This is what we are currently dealing with under this item.
 Thank you, Mr. Chairman.